taher-anjary/taher-anjary.github.io/_posts/2021-07-22-learning-locomotion.md

 date: 2021-07-22
 permalink: /posts/2021/07/learning-locomotion/
 tags:
+  - reinforcement learning
+  - deep neural networks
+  - locomotion
+  - flappy bird
+  - genetic algorithms
+  - phase functioned neural networks
+  - machine learning
-  - cool posts
+  - hexapod
-  - category1
+  - robot
-  - category2
+  - cyborg
 ---

 Imagine you were given a hexapod- a six legged robot that kind of looks like a cyborg spider.
 And someone asks you to program it to walk.
 Your first though might be to use a bunch of trigonometric formulae to control each of its joints.
 Such an approach is hard-coded, difficult to design (believe me, I've tried), and your hexapod would not be able to adapt very well to changing terrain or speed- or at least, it would not look very organic.